code100x/tiplink/README.md

 ## Description

-Tiplink is a decentralized application (dApp) designed to create and manage Solana crypto wallets.
+TipLink is a decentralized application (dApp) designed to create and manage Solana crypto wallets.
 Users can sign up using their Google credentials, upon which a crypto wallet is automatically created and linked to their account.
 The application securely stores the user's public key, allowing seamless interaction with the Solana blockchain.

 ## Features